Bert Kelly

-Charles Robert "Bert" Kelly CMG (22 June 1912 – 17 January 1997), was an Australian politician and government minister.
-He was influential in moving Australian political parties away from support for high-tariff policies.
+Charles Robert "Bert" Kelly CMG (22 June 1912 – 17 January 1997) was an Australian politician.
+He was a member of the Liberal Party and was an influential campaigner for free trade and the elimination of tariffs.
+He held ministerial office under Harold Holt and John Gorton as Minister for Navy (1967–1968) and Minister for Works (1968–1969).
+He represented the South Australian seat of Wakefield in the House of Representatives from 1958 to 1977.

 Early life

-Kelly was born in Tarlee, South Australia and educated at Prince Alfred College, Adelaide.
-His father, Stan Kelly was a part-time Commissioner of the Commonwealth Tariff Board from 1929 to 1940, and supported its opposition to the high-tariff policies of successive Australian governments.
-He was a farmer before entering politics and in 1951, he was granted a Nuffield Fellowship to study farming in the United Kingdom.
+Kelly was born on 22 June 1912 in Riverton, South Australia.
+He was the son of Ada May (née Dawson) and William Stanley Kelly.
+His grandfather Robert Kelly had been a member of parliament in the 1890s.

+Kelly was raised on his father's farming property "Merrindie" near Tarlee.
+He attended the local public school and then boarded at Prince Alfred College in Adelaide from 1925 to 1929.
+After leaving school he returned to the family farm.
+As W. S. Kelly and Sons, he and his father bred prize-winning Dorset Horn sheep, including championship honours at the Melbourne Royal Show.
+In 1942, Kelly listed in the Royal Australian Air Force (RAAF) and undertook air crew training.
+He subsequently transferred to the Air Force Reserve in order to remain in South Australia.

+In 1951, Kelly was awarded a Nuffield Fellowship to study farming in the United Kingdom.
+He was also appointed to the South Australian Advisory Board on Agriculture, of which his father had also been a member.
+He was introduced to economic policy by his father, who served on the federal government's Tariff Board in the 1930s and was an advisor to Douglas Copland on agricultural product pricing during World War II.

 Political career

+Along with his family political connections, an early political influence on Kelly was South Australian MP Charles Hawker, whom Kelly later described as a "hero".

 Kelly was elected as the Liberal Party member for the House of Representatives seat of Wakefield at the 1958 election.
 He was a passionate supporter of free trade, when this was very much a minority opinion in Australia.
 Kelly was Minister for Works from February 1967 to February 1968 in the Holt and Gorton ministries and then Minister for the Navy until November 1969.
 As navy minister he dealt with the aftermath of the Melbourne–Evans collision in June 1969.
 His period as minister may have been limited by his free trade views.

 After Kelly's departure from the ministry, he wrote a column in the Australian Financial Review, Modest Member, supporting free trade.
 When the seat of Angas was abolished in 1977, its member Geoffrey Giles beat Kelly for preselection for Wakefield.